nautiyalanuj/Interview-Perparation/DB/Indexes.md

   - For location proximity searches like used in Uber
   - There are three main approaches you'll encounter in interviews: geohashes, quadtrees, and R-trees.
 Each has its own strengths and trade-offs, but all solve our fundamental problem: they preserve spatial relationships in our index structure.
   - Geohash is a hash-based approach that converts 2D coordinates into a 1D string, preserving proximity.
 This allows us to use a regular B-tree index on the geohash strings for efficient proximity searches.
 However, tree-based approaches like R-trees can offer more flexibility and accuracy by grouping nearby objects into overlapping rectangles, creating a hierarchy of bounding boxes
+  - Geospatial Search with PostGIS.
+While not built into PostgreSQL core, the PostGIS extension adds powerful spatial capabilities.

 ## Inverted Index
   - While B-trees excel at finding exact matches and ranges, they fall short when we need to search through text content.
 Consider what happens when you run a query like: